heinermann/factorio-starcraft/README.md

 ## V1 Target
 v1 will **include**:
-- SFX
-- Units/structures
-- IScript (image script)
-- Orders
-- Weapons
-- Creep
-- Pylon power
+- All Terran, Protoss, and Zerg units/structures
 - Unit special abilities (cloak, burrow, siege, etc)
 - Powerups and Special Buildings
+- Critters
+- Some doodads (some rocks and structures)
-- Basic AI behaviours (unit responses and worker harvesting)
+- Better AI behaviours
-- Names (+Translations)
-- Multiplayer
-- Setup tool (to pull data from Starcraft: Remastered)

-This will not release without all of the above.

-v1 will **exclude** the following:
-- What/Piss/Yes SFX
+- Translations

+V1 will mark the official release, but **exclude** everything in V2.

+## V2 Target
+v2 will **include**:
 - Title demos
-- Doodads
+- More Doodads (rocks, trees, structures)
-- Terrain
-- Portraits
-- Supply
+- Supply limit enforcement
 - Ore/Gas tracking and costs
-- Unit/Structure requirements
+- Unit/Structure requirements enforced
-- Scores (kills, deaths, etc)
-- Upgrades (no upgrades for now)
+- Upgrades
-- Technologies (they will be automatically researched for now)
+- Technologies
-- Advisor alerts (i.e. nuclear launch detected)

-## V2 Target
-v2 will likely include most of what v1 is excluding.
+- *Maybe* some additional terrain tiles
+- Optional Space Exploration dependency additions

 ## Important
 While some things may be implemented later, this mod will **never** include the following: